cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Futures

-TaskVine provides a futures executor model which is a subclass of pythons concurrent futures executor.
+TaskVine provides a futures executor model which is a subclass of Python's concurrent futures executor.
 A function along with its arguments are submitted to the executor to be executed.
 A future is returned whose value will be resolved at some later point.

 To create a future, an Executor object must first be created.
-Calling tasks can then be submitted through the `submit` function.
+Tasks can then be submitted through the `submit` function.
 This will return a Future object.
-The result of the task can re retrieved by calling `future.result()`
+The result of the task can retrieved by calling `future.result()`

 === "Python"
     ```python